 Peppermint oil is touted to help increase blood flow and make dull skin glow.
 You have to be careful and test it on your arm first to make sure you aren’t allergic.
 To make peppermint oil: 1) Fill a jar with peppermint 2) cover with vodka 3) store in a warm place for 3-4 weeks.
-4) Strain using cheesecloth and place liquid in a freezer proof container and freeze.
+4) Strain using cheesecloth and place the liquid in a freezer-proof container and freeze.
 The oil will rise to the top and be easy to skim off.
-Place in a bottle and store away from sun.
-Peppermint is also good for sore muscles, and good foot hygiene.
+Place in a bottle and store away from the sun.
+Peppermint is also good for sore muscles and good foot hygiene.

 Soothe skin, particularly from bee stings and other insect bites, with plantain.
 These strappy-leafed weeds grow everywhere, and the tannins from a macerated leaf will take the sting away and calm the skin.